Commonplace developer series: #3 effective co-design

 And just like that, you’ve taken steps to make the public an active part of your design process.

 By prioritising and encouraging co-design, you’re making decisions with people with lived experience in the area.
 This also values professional and lived experience equally.
-If you’re interested in including a co-designs strategy in your next development, our team will be more than happy to show you how.
+If you’re interested in including a co-design strategy in your next development or want to check if you're actually co-designing already, our team will be more than happy to show you how.
 Just book a free consultation below and we’ll get back to you ASAP.